ellennickles/tis-services/README.md

 ## Part 4: Run the project
+Type `python server.py`in your terminal window, and visit `http://localhost:5000/` in your browser window to start the experience.

 ## Extra!
 What about those files, `chatbot.ini` and `wsgi.py`, you ask?
 At one point this project was (still is?) deployed on a Digital Ocean droplet, and those files are for that specific environment.
 Here are the tutorials we used, although it's the future now so no guarantee these links still work: